syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/10.get-quota-info/docs.en.md

         - docs
 ---

-## Introduction
+## Rest API

-For many resource types like instances, VCPUs, volume storage you can check the limits and the current usage in the dashboard (Horizon) or use the standard OpenStack APIs to collect the data in some automation.
-But information about quota and usage of object storage (S3) is not available using standard APIs.
+For many resource types like instances, vCPUs, volume storage you can check the limits and the current usage in the dashboard (Horizon) or use the standard OpenStack APIs to collect the data in some automation.
+But information about quota and usage of object storage (SEOS, S3) is not available using standard APIs.

 For quota and usage information including object storage the SysEleven Stack offers an own REST API.

-## Requirements
+### Requirements

 For queries to the quota API you need an OpenStack Keystone token to authenticate with.
 If you installed the OpenStack command line tools you can create a token with the command `openstack token issue`.